The Power of Story

 Brooke Bilyj

 Brooke Bilyj is a national award-winning journalist, published author and PR/marketing consultant.
 Since founding her Cleveland-based content marketing firm, Bantamedia, in 2013, she has worked with marketing agencies, trade publications and brands to provide content, PR, SEO and digital marketing for industries ranging from healthcare to horticulture.
-Her work has been published in more than 40 publications and more than 50 client websites, earning 24 awards.
+Her work has been published in more than 50 publications and nearly 60 client websites, earning 30 journalism awards.

-Bilyj currently serves on the ASBPE National Board of Directors.
+Bilyj currently serves as vice president of the ASBPE National Board of Directors.

 Please share this page with your friends and colleagues.